Absolute pitch

 How do you measure absolute pitch?

-In traditional music education, students write down a short excerpt (e.g., 8 bars) of music, from a tonal melody to a atonal four-voice chroale.
-The excerpts are confidentially, arbitrarily created by teachers.
+In traditional music education, students write down a short excerpt (e.g., 8 bars) of music, from a tonal melody to an atonal four-voice chorale.
+The excerpts are arbitrarily created by teachers unbeknownst to students.
 This traditional method does not allow direct comparisons between different test results.

 Music psychologists have been trying to create a standardized test of absolute pitch.
 Albeit some variabilities in attempted implementations, the invariant part is getting a classification answer (pitch-chroma and/or pitch-height) for a randomly presented tone per each trial.
 The variant parts include:

-• response methods: pen & paper, voice & microphone, clicking on a displayed keybaord figure, radio-button-like user-interfaces, press a key on a muted digital keyboard
+- response methods: pen & paper, voice & microphone, clicking on a displayed keyboard figure, radio-button-like user interfaces, pressing a key on a muted digital keyboard

-• tone timbre: sine wave, digial piano rendering, actual piano recording, other instruments?
+- tone timbre: sine wave, digital piano rendering, actual piano recording, other instruments?

-• octave ranges: two to five (It is important to note that the tones MUST be presented over at least two octaves, otherwise the classifications of pitch-chroma and pitch-height are inseparablly confounded.)
+- octave ranges: two to five (It is important to note that the tones MUST be presented over at least two octaves, otherwise the classifications of pitch-chroma and pitch-height are inseparably confounded.)

-• scoring methods: correct rates, relaxed correct rates (i.e., ignoring one semitone error and scroing such errors as “CORRECT”), normalized and unnormalized mean absolute deviation
+- scoring methods: correct rates, relaxed correct rates (i.e., ignoring one semitone error and scoring such errors as “CORRECT”), normalized and unnormalized mean absolute deviation

 Perfect pitch-chroma, imperfect pitch-height